 - No tap payments

-Recently Home Trust has added the optional go paperless with your statements and you can now change your assigned PIN by calling 1-833-217-8090.
+When the card was first introduced, you could not go paperless or change your assigned PIN but that has now been changed.
+Going paperless is just a setting in your account, but if you want to change your PIN, you need to call 1-833-217-8090.
 Once it’s changed and you go use your card, you’ll still need to use your old PIN the first time, but all subsequent transactions will use your new PIN.

 I should also mention that Quebec residents can’t apply for the card and there is a daily limit of 10 transactions which will annoy some people.